studerus/pepper-android-realtime-chat/README.md

-# Pepper Android Realtime 🤖
+# Pepper Android Realtime Chat 🤖

 A sophisticated conversational AI application for the Pepper robot using OpenAI's GPT-4o Realtime API.
 This app enables natural voice conversations with advanced features like vision analysis, internet search, and dynamic gesture control.